giantswarm/docs/src/content/getting-started/observability/logging/disable/index.md

 ## Why would I like to disable logging?

 You might create clusters where you do not need support from our operations team, for instance because you might just want to try something new for a while, or you are running a playground cluster where you know what you are doing.
-You may also have storage constraints and therefore would like to turn logging off.
+You may also have storage or cost constraints and therefore would like to turn logging off.

 ## Implications